allthriveai/insights/how-we-won-mcp-hackathon-with-pitchscoop.md

 ## Breaking Down PitchScoop

-We decided to try an **MCP-first approach**: build every feature as an AI-callable tool first, then add REST endpoints as wrappers.
-We built this with **Python FAST API** following a strict **Domain Driven Design** principles and a Typscript seperate frontend repo.
+We decided to try an **MCP-first approach**: build every feature as an AI-callable tool first, then add REST endpoints as wrappers for our front-end.
+We built this with **Python FASTAPI** following a strict **Domain Driven Design** principles and a Typescript separate frontend repo.

 ```mermaid